paulvanbladel/aurelia-auth/README.md

 ```
 Login is used for the local authentication strategy (email + password).
 Authenticate is for social media authentication.
 Authenticate is also used for linking a social media account to an existing account.

-##Add an Aureliauth security configuration file
+##Add an aurelia-auth security configuration file
-Add an javascript file to your project where you will store the Aureliauth  security configuration data.
+Add an javascript file to your project where you will store the aurelia-auth  security configuration data.
 Call it for example authConfig.js.
 Since this file is available via the browser, it should never contain sensitive data.
 Note that for OAuth the clientId is non sensitive.
 The client secret is sensitive data and should be only available server side.
-The Aureliauth config file is compatible with the original Satellizer config file, easing the migration of AngularJs projects to Aurelia.
+The aurelia-auth config file is compatible with the original Satellizer config file, easing the migration of AngularJs projects to Aurelia.

 ```
 var configForDevelopment = {